21-22 Meridian Elementary Health and Safety Plan

 Other Consideration Strategies

-- Students will practice universal precaution expectations during school gatherings/events.
+- Students should practice universal precaution expectations during school gatherings/events.

-- Parents/guardians including visitors are not allowed to enter the building, past the front office/meeting room areas, until further notice.
+- Parents/guardians including visitors should remain in the front office/meeting room areas.

-- Online replacements for live required meetings (MDT, 504, RTI, Staff, PD) will be utilized as much as possible and when available.
+- Online replacements for live required meetings (MDT, 504, RTI, Staff, PD) will be available.

 COVID Testing & Reporting: